Donald MacKenzie (sociologist)

+In 1978 he earned a PhD from the University of Edinburgh for his thesis on the development of statistical theory in Britain.

 In August 2006, MacKenzie was awarded the Chancellor's Award from Prince Philip, Duke of Edinburgh and Chancellor of the University of Edinburgh, for his contributions to the field of science and technology studies.
 He is also the winner of the 1993 Robert K. Merton Award of the American Sociological Association and the 2005 John Desmond Bernal Prize of the Society for Social Studies of Science among many others.